 It was no surprise when Sandra Perkovic produced a world lead in the women’s discus at the IAAF Diamond League in Shanghai, but it was an absolute sensation when Ihab Abdelrahman El Sayed came up with another in the men’s javelin on Sunday (18).

-Not only that, but in one competition El Sayed beat all three medallists from last year’s IAAF World Championships: gold medallist Vitezslav Vesely, silver medallist Tero Pitkamaki and bronze medallist Dmitriy Tarabin.
+In one competition El Sayed beat all three medallists from last year’s World Championships: gold medallist Vitezslav Vesely, silver medallist Tero Pitkamaki and bronze medallist Dmitriy Tarabin.

 El Sayed left everyone way behind.
-Sweden’s Kim Amb was second with 84.14m, Vesely third with 83.80m, Yego fourth, Tarabin fifth and Pitkamaki sixth; London 2012 Olympic games champion Keshorn Walcott was seventh.
+Sweden’s Kim Amb was second with 84.14m, Vesely third with 83.80m, Yego fourth, Tarabin fifth and Pitkamaki sixth.
+Olympic champion Keshorn Walcott was seventh.

 If it is any consolation to them, the audience in the Chinese city were stunned, too.